 In these Conditions of Sale, the “Company” means Designplan Lighting Ltd, The “goods” means anything of whatsoever nature sold by the company; the “Purchaser” means the immediate purchaser of the goods from the Company.
 These Conditions of Sale shall apply to and form part of every contract of sale entered into by the Company.
 All orders are accepted and executed on the understanding that the Purchaser is bound by these Conditions of Sale.
 Where there is any inconsistency between these Conditions of Sale and any conditions that the Purchaser seeks to impose, these conditions of Sale shall prevail.
 No contract of sale shall come into being unless and until the Purchaser has accepted these Conditions of Sale either expressly or by implication.
-“Writing” includes facsimile transmission, e-mail and comparable means of communication.
+“Writing”, e-mail and comparable means of communication.

 THE PURCHASER’S ATTENTION IS DRAWN IN PARTICULAR TO THE CLAUSES HEREOF WHICH EXCLUDE OR LIMIT THE COMPANY’S LIABILITY AND THOSE WHICH REQUIRE THE PURCHASER TO INDEMNIFY THE SELLER IN CERTAIN CIRCUMSTANCES.

 a)The contract includes only such goods, accessories and work or services as are specified in the quotation or acknowledgement accompanying these Conditions of Sale.

 b)Any advice or recommendation given by the Company or its employees or agents to the purchaser or its employees or agents as to the storage, application or use of the goods which is not confirmed in writing by the Company and is followed or acted upon entirely at the purchaser’s own risk the Company shall not be liable for any such advice or recommendation which is not so confirmed.